zachwaugh/baltimorehackathon/README.md

 # Baltimore Hackathon

-Website for the first Baltimore Hackathon, November 19-21.
-Will live at http://baltimorehackathon.com soon.
+Website for the second Baltimore Hackathon, June 8-10.
+Will be live at http://baltimorehackathon.com soon.